KNMI/adaguc-server/doc/fork_server.md

 4. Writes the result to stdout (which goes to the socket).
 5. Exits with a status code.

-Each child processes exactly one request.
+Each child handles exactly one request and then exits immediately.

 ## 6. Child Exit Notification